 Mirrors, artwork, and other accents

-We’re a fan of reflective surfaces so do use an entryway mirror if you have the space, but think about the frame.
+We’re a fan of reflective surfaces so if you have the space, utilizing an entryway mirror is a good idea, but think about the frame.
 Use mirrors that reflect the rustic decor and have distressed framing.
 A mirror with an antiqued finish will still give you reflection but will fit in nicely with the decorating scheme.
+Homed It states this is a great welcoming piece in the home.

 Use artwork that goes with the theme.
-No sailboats!
 How about some nice landscapes in a wooden frame?

 Think about the unexpected